-There is no set recording or reporting format, but if you want to apply for the EtM certificate, you must keep a record of the date and time of observations, the sky conditions, the binocular characteristics, and any observing remarks or details noticed.
-You are encouraged to include drawings, but it is notmandatory.
-You could use the table itself as a checklist of completed observations.
+There is no set recording or reporting format, but if you want to apply for the EtM certificate, you must keep a logbook or record of the date and time of observations, the sky conditions, the binocular characteristics, the magnification, and any observing remarks or details noticed.
+You are encouraged to include drawings or photographs, but it is not at all mandatory, and they are not a replacement for observing notes.
+The table itself has a column log page to cross reference your observations to your logbook page or observing record.
 Consider setting up a separate logbook for EtM, for ease of validation.
 The application form and directions are online at www.rasc.ca/observing/explore-the-moon-observing-certificate